vertcoin-project/vertcoin-website/content/accept-vertcoin.en.md

 # Payment Gateways

-Payment gateways accept Vertcoin on your behalf and give you your national currency in return.
-[CoinPayments](https://www.coinpayments.net/) is currently the preferred method of accepting Vertcoin for your online business.
-CoinPayments charged an 0.5% fee for its services and has integrations with various popular [e-commerce platforms](https://www.coinpayments.net/merchant-tools-plugins) including WooCommerce, Xcart, drupal and wordpress.
+Payment gateways accept Vertcoin on your behalf and give you your national currency in return. <a href="https://www.coinpayments.net/" target="_blank">CoinPayments</a> is currently the preferred method of accepting Vertcoin for your online business.
+CoinPayments charged an 0.5% fee for its services and has integrations with various popular <a href="https://www.coinpayments.net/merchant-tools-plugins" target="_blank">e-commerce platforms</a> including WooCommerce, Xcart, drupal and wordpress.

 # For Developers

-Vertcoin is compatible with most exiting libraries intended for Bitcoin such as [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) and [python-bitcoinlib](https://github.com/petertodd/python-bitcoinlib).
-Vertcoin also has ports of [Bitcore](https://github.com/Cubey2019/vertcore), [Insight](https://insight.vertcoin.org) and [Electrum](https://github.com/kyuupichan/electrumx).
+Vertcoin is compatible with most exiting libraries intended for Bitcoin such as <a href="https://github.com/bitcoinjs/bitcoinjs-lib" target="_blank">bitcoinjs-lib</a> and <a href="https://github.com/petertodd/python-bitcoinlib" target="_blank">python-bitcoinlib</a>.
+Vertcoin also has ports of <a href="https://github.com/Cubey2019/vertcore" target="_blank">Bitcore</a>, <a href="https://insight.vertcoin.org" target="_blank">Insight</a> and <a href="https://github.com/kyuupichan/electrumx" target="_blank">Electrum</a>.